zsakvo/Clash-Fudge/README.md

 #### 2. Why does it ask for root permission when just started?

-If you want to enable the Tun function, the kernel needs to run with root privileges.
+~~If you want to enable the Tun function, the kernel needs to run with root privileges.
 Currently, for convenience, the application directly requests permission at startup.
-In the future, we will consider changing the relevant logic.
+In the future, we will consider changing the relevant logic.~~

+Now only able to enable tun.

 #### 3. Is it possible to avoid having to enter a password authorization every time I start?